 In honor of Dr. Martin Luther King’s legacy, we remember his call for action with the “fierce urgency of now.”
-Never has this notion been more true than this year, when we continue to reflect on the murder of George Floyd, the recent attempted auto-coup by violent white supremacists at the U.S. Capitol, and rampant, unchecked racist violence against BIPOC communities.
-This moment calls for everyone’s active engagement in social justice and antiracism work in the local Twin Cities community and in our larger society.
+Never has this notion been more true, and this moment calls for everyone’s active engagement in social justice and antiracism work in the local Twin Cities community and beyond.
 We all — especially those of us who identify as white — must work to dismantle racism and white supremacy as we also work to reimagine, support, and strengthen just and equitable communities near and far.

 Campus Compact’s Social Change Wheel centers anti-racism and equity in a variety of ways to work for social change.
 This tool illustrates that it takes many approaches over time to make real progress toward positive social change.
 The drop downs below describe the approaches, and offer a few first steps you can take in the Twin Cities.

 This strategy includes activities such as ongoing dialogues or story circles with people that are different than you.
 One central premise is deep and active listening.
 Here are some examples:

 Embody the Change Circles provide a weekly space for individuals to reflect upon their personal values and how they want them to show up in their everyday lives and community.
 Participants are provided ongoing training in empathetic listening and skills in facilitating the reflection of others.

 Perspective Collective is a CEC initiative that involves ongoing dialogue with elders in the local community.